 Get a Credit Card With No Foreign Transaction Fees

 It is easy to find credit cards that don't charge foreign transaction fees.
-If your credit card doesn't waive foreign transaction fees, you're looking at paying 3% extra (or sometimes more) on all of your purchases.
-No thanks!
+If your credit card doesn't waive foreign transaction fees, you could pay 3% extra (or sometimes more) on all of your purchases.
+No thank you!

-One of our favorite cards to travel with is the Chase Sapphire Preferred® Card because it has no foreign transaction fees plus chip and signature technology.
+One of our favorite cards to travel with is the Chase Sapphire Preferred® Card (Rates & Fees) because it has no foreign transaction fees plus chip and signature technology.
 Some other cards we love that offer no foreign transaction fees include:

 - Capital One Venture Rewards Credit Card